CMHAAorg/cmhaa-website/site/content/resources/personal-story-michael-schneider.md

 Mental health all begins with that willingness for someone to talk.
 So, I have a clear goal: to make it okay for our 50,000+ team members to talk when they’re not feeling their best.

-When we talk about our struggles, we allow others to help us; but by sharing our stories it allows us to help others.
+When we talk about our struggles, we allow others to help us; but by sharing our stories, it allows us to help others.

 Mental health is now a core part of our workplace health and safety plan at Bunnings.
 We talk about it, look at the numbers, and always look for best practices.

 **A full-court press**

-To use Basketball parlance, we are taking a ‘full-court press’ approach to mental health: we are trying to engage our team in any way we can.
+To use basketball parlance, we are taking a ‘full-court press’ approach to mental health: we are trying to engage our team in any way we can.
 We are creating many pathways for our team to have a voice and to open doorways to a lot of conversations.

 It has been a challenging six to eight months.
 All our resilience muscles have been tested and will continue to be.